lsst-camera-dh/bot-eotest-configs/Run4/step13/README.md

-The cfg file is set up to use each of the narrow-band filters.
-It may be that we want to use only three longest-wavelength filters.
+The cfg file is set up to use the three longest-wavelength narrow-band filters, with two acquisitions per filter, each with nominal 10k electrons/pixel